ljgago/typst-chords/README.md

 ## Documentation

-Width `chordx` you can use 2 functions `new-graph-chords` and `new-single-chords`.
+With `chordx` you can use 2 functions `new-graph-chords` and `new-single-chords`.
 These functions returns other functions (a closure) with a preset setting.

 ### Function: `new-graph-chords`